johnatannvmd/codeception-mailchecker-module/README.md

                     url: 'http://project.dev'
                     port: '1080'

-You will then need to rebuild your actor class:

-    php codecept.phar build

 ## Optional Configuration

 If you need to specify some special options (e.g. SSL verification or authentication